uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Run Linux from a USB Drive.md

 - **Disable Secure Boot**: Unfortunately, one of UEFI's best features... secure boot... blocks the ability to boot into Linux, so we have to disable it.
 This is done from the UEFI settings, which means you will have to restart your machine.
 Instructions for disabling Secure Boot are [here](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/disabling-secure-boot?view=windows-11).

-Now, follow steps one and two above to tell your system to boot from a USB drive.
+Now, follow steps one and two above to tell your system to boot from your USB drive.

 ___